-On April 23rd 2008, the European Parliament and the Council enacted the Recommendation on the establishment of the European Qualification Framework for Lifelong Learning (European Qualification Framework, EQF), a European reference framework which enables linking the qualifications of the Member States around a common reference and calls upon them to set their own national qualification frameworks.
+On April 23rd 2008, the European Parliament and the Council enacted the Recommendation on the establishment of the MEuropean Qualification Framework for Lifelong Learning (European Qualification Framework, EQF), a common European reference framework which enables linking the qualifications of the Member States and calls upon the Member States to set their own national qualification frameworks.

-In 2011, Article 73.6 of Law 2/2011 on Sustainable Economy stated that the Government would establish the new National Qualifications Framework, linked to the European Framework, in order to favour and increase the mobility of students and workers.
+In 2011, article 73 on Sustainable Economy contains paragraph 6 stating that the Government would establish the new National Qualifications Framework, linked to the European Framework, in order to favour and increase the mobility of students and workers.

 - qualifications obtained outside the education system through in-service training, work activity, collaboration with non-governmental organisations, etc.;

 - qualifications obtained in the education system.

 The proposed framework has eight levels and the level descriptors, defined in terms of knowledge, skills and competences, and are inspired by the level descriptors of the European Qualifications Framework for Lifelong Learning, but adapted to the national context.